iVis-at-Bilkent/software-artifact-analyzer/docs/index.md

 [2] K. A. Qamar, E. Sülün, and E. Tüzün, “Taxonomy of bug tracking process smells: Perceptions of practitioners and an empirical analysis,” Information and Software Technology, vol. 150, p.
 106972, 2022. doi:10.1016/j.infsof.2022.106972

-## Running a local instance

-`npm install` for loading dependencies

-`node style-generator.js {application description filename}` to generate customized application, this changes [styles.css](src/styles.css) and [index.html](src/index.html).
-Notice that the application description file is inside the `assets` folder.

-`npm run ng serve` for development and debugging

-`npm run serve-public` for making development server accesible on network

-`npm run ng test` for unit tests

-`npm run ng build` to generate a production build, `npm run build-prod` to generate a minified, uglified production build

-`npm run ng build` and `npm run build-prod` commands generate files inside ***dist\ng-visuall*** folder.
-An HTTP server should serve these files.
-You should use [server.js](server.js) file to run a server with command `node server.js`.

 ## User Guide